HiCharly/library/README.md

 - **Widgets**
   Quickly check if a book is already in your collection with an easy-to-use search and scan widget.

+- **Library Sharing**
+  Share your libraries with other users and collaborate on book collections.
+Set different permission levels (viewer, editor) to control access to your libraries.

 ## ⚙️ Installation
 See [Configuring a shell alias](https://laravel.com/docs/12.x/sail#configuring-a-shell-alias) to setup the `sail` command.